MITLibraries/transmogrifier/docs/adrs/0003-support-aggregations-on-publisher-name.md

 This avoids some subtle but potentially confusing scenarios:

 - **Option 1**: a user clicks date facet "1910" in search UI but does not see "1910" under "Dates" in the item page
-  - **Reason**: the UI item page didn't know it should reach into `PublicationInfo` objects for dates to show under "Dates", as this was custom logic applied to GraphQL aggregations and search facets
+  - **Reason**: the UI item page didn't know it should reach into `Publishers` objects for dates to show under "Dates", as this was custom logic applied to GraphQL aggregations and search facets
   - **Option 3 fix**: GraphQL, UI search, and UI item pages all pull publishers from publishers, dates from dates, locations from locations, etc., no logic required

 - **Option 2**: a user is viewing an item page for the geospatial record "Fires in 1999 Dataset" but sees a strange "2020" under the "Dates" section